-The Circular Economy and Miscellaneous Provisions Act 202246 provides a statutory framework for moving from a focus on managing waste, to a much greater focus on adapting patterns of production

-44 Programme for Government https://www.gov.ie/en/publication/7e05d-programme-for-government-our-shared-future/ and consumption; preventing waste generation; and extending the productive life of all goods and products.
+The Circular Economy and Miscellaneous Provisions Act 202245 provides a statutory framework for moving from a focus on managing waste, to a much greater focus on adapting patterns of production and consumption; preventing waste generation; and extending the productive life of all goods and products.
 The Circular Economy Strategy published in 2022 sets a course for Ireland to transition across all sectors toward circularity.